NMPPMaxPlanck/GEMPICX/README.md

 ## Building with Presets
 For systems on which the GEMPIC code is run regularly by multiple users we provide [cmake-presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html).
-So far this is implemented only for the Raven Cluster of the MPCDF.
-These presets are defined in [](./CMakePresets.json).
-The presets might work on other systems as well but this is not guaranteed.
+So far this is implemented for the Raven Cluster of the MPCDF, Clang for MacOS and GCC for Linux.
+These presets are defined in the [CMakePresets](./CMakePresets.json) file.
+The presets might work on other systems as well, but this is not guaranteed.

 All available presets can be listed using
 ```sh